-The Request for Consideration for Reasonable Accommodations form and additional information about reasonable accommodation is available at the Duke Disability Management System website (http://www.access.duke.edu), which serves as a central source for disability-related information, procedures, resources, and services.
+Information about reasonable accommodation is available at the Duke Disability Management System website, which serves as a central source for disability-related information, procedures, resources, and services.

-The Duke University Office of Institutional Equity
+Duke University Office for Institutional Equity

-Under the auspices of the President, the Office for Institutional Equity provides institutional leadership in enhancing respectful, diverse, and inclusive work and learning environments for the Duke Community.
-We provide a range of services that uphold values of equity and diversity, as well as support compliance efforts in the areas of equal opportunity, affirmative action, and harassment prevention.
+Under the auspices of the President, the Office for Institutional Equity provides institutional leadership in enhancing respectful, diverse and inclusive work and learning environments for the Duke Community.
+The office provides a range of services that uphold values of equity and diversity, as well as support compliance efforts in the areas of equal opportunity, affirmative action and harassment prevention.